 (3) Held through Socoservin Overseas Ltd, which is controlled by Juan Cristóbal Pavez.
-The common shares reflected as being held by Mr. Pavez include 92,921 common shares held by him personally.
+The common shares reflected as being held by Mr. Pavez include 98,421 common shares held by him personally.
+This information is based on the disclosure set forth in Mr. Pavez' most recent Schedule 13G filed with the SEC on February 5, 2020, as well as more recent information made available by Mr. Pavez to the Company.

-(4) Due to Constantine Papadimitriou's position as CEO of General Oriental Investments S.A., he may be deemed to have beneficial ownership over an additional 2,082,605 shares held by Cavenham Group of Funds.
+(4) Due to Constantin Papadimitriou's position as CEO of General Oriental Investments S.A., he may be deemed to have beneficial ownership over an additional 2,090,935 shares held by Cavenham Public Growth.